-Phenol makes intestinal mucosa more resistant and reduces secretion, stimulation against normalization of decayed water transport across the mucosal cells and reduction of the intestinal transit, blocking the binding of B subunit of heat-labile enterotoxin to GM.
-The result could suppress the symptoms of heat labile enterotoxin induced diarrhea and astringent action.
-It was contributed in the animal’s digestible proteins by forming protein complexes in rumen, interfering in the generation of energy by uncoupling oxidative phosphorylation, the causes of reduction in gastrointestinal metabolism (Bachaya et al., 2009).
+Phenol makes intestinal mucosa more resistant and reduces secretion, stimulation against the normalization of decayed water transport across the mucosal cells and reduction of the intestinal transit, blocking the binding of the B subunit of heat-labile enterotoxin to GM.
+The result could suppress the symptoms of heat labile enterotoxin-induced diarrhea and astringent action.
+It contributed to the animal’s digestible proteins by forming protein complexes in the rumen, interfering in the generation of energy by uncoupling oxidative phosphorylation, the causes of reduction in gastrointestinal metabolism (Bachaya et al., 2009).
 Due to antimicrobial and antioxidant activities of tannins, they can increase antioxidant activity, prevention against proliferation of cancer and promoting the apoptotic carcinogenic cell (Bachaya et al., 2009).

 The flavonoids (660mg/100g), cyanogenic glycoside (7mg/100g), and β-carotene (425mg/100g) obtained in this study were in concurrence with the report of Ekeanyanwu et al., (2010) and Effiong et al., (2005) who found large amounts of flavonoids in African nutmeg seeds, but in contrast to the lower flavonoids level reported by Enabulele et al., (2014).
 This variation could be attributed to many factors, such as climatic, edaphic and time of exposure to dryness.
 Such differences may also arise from variations in soil micronutrients or partly attributed to the method of analysis (Bimakir, 2010).